 1. Porta: An underground street with more than 100 shops

-Koicha-flavored (thick green tea) cat tongue tea biscuits are available at the popular Malebranche and we especially recommend getting some.
-You can also buy food, tea, pickles, and other interesting items from the old and established stores here.
+Koicha-flavored (thick green tea) cat tongue tea biscuits are available at the popular Malebranche, and we especially recommend getting some.
+You can also buy food, tea, pickles, and other exciting items from the old and established stores here.

 The east and west areas have a combined total of more than 30 restaurants and cafes, and these resting points help to draw more visitors to the complex.
 Detour Square is a new plaza that was completed in March of 2019 in the west area, and it comes equipped with smartphone charging points that you can take a quick detour to make use of in between shops.
 The area also gives shoppers access to Wi-Fi service.
 It’s a great place to rest and recharge for the next round of shopping.